-Before you can query Censys data through Google BigQuery, you'll need to add the Censys Dataset to your BigQuery project.
+Before you can query Censys data through Google BigQuery, you'll need to add the censys-io resource to your BigQuery project.
 This article explains how to add the dataset once you have created a Google Cloud account.

 Note: BigQuery access is only available to users of an enterprise data contract and verified non-commercial researchers.
 If you have any questions about access, please contact email@example.com.

 Log in to the BigQuery UI in the Google Cloud Console.
 If your account is set up correctly, you should see your primary project and the standard query interface.
 I have created and switched to a new project, that is specific to Censys Research.

 Automatically pin the resource